Luigi (character): Actor portrayal

-Surname

-Nintendo did not initially give Luigi a surname.
-The first notable use of "Luigi Mario" was in the 1993 live-action film adaptation.
-In September 2015, at the Super Mario Bros.
-30th Anniversary festival, Miyamoto stated that Mario's full name was Mario Mario.
-As a result, this indirectly confirms Luigi's full name to be Luigi Mario.

 Appearances

 Luigi's first appearance was in the 1983 arcade game Mario Bros. as the character controlled by the second player.
 He retained this role in Wrecking Crew.
 He later appeared in Super Mario Bros. for the NES, and again in Super Mario Bros.: The Lost Levels, Super Mario Bros.
 2, Super Mario Bros.
 3, and Super Mario World.
 Super Mario Bros.
 2 introduced Luigi as the taller of the two brothers, as well as the better jumper.
 Super Mario Bros.
-3, and Super Mario World returned to featuring Luigi as a reskinned Mario.
+3, and Super Mario World returned to featuring Luigi as identical to Mario.
 He made a minor appearance in his baby form in Super Mario World 2: Yoshi's Island.
 Luigi was conspicuously absent in Super Mario 64 and Super Mario Sunshine.
 However, the Nintendo DS remake of Super Mario 64 features him as a playable character alongside Mario, Yoshi, and Wario.
-He received his own starring role in the GameCube game Luigi's Mansion, where he wins a mansion from a contest he never entered, and saves Mario from King Boo.
-Luigi's Mansion has cultivated such a cult following that Nintendo made a sequel to the game nearly a decade after the original game's release date.
-The sequel is called Luigi's Mansion: Dark Moon and is playable on the Nintendo 3DS.
-He reprised his role in the third game, Luigi's Mansion 3, on Nintendo Switch.